VISION-SJTU/PVMamba/README.md

 If you have any questions, please don't hesitate to contact me  (jaffe031@sjtu.edu.cn).

-You can also refer to this github repository: [PVMamba](https://github.com/phiphiphi31/PVMamba).
+You can also refer to this GitHub repository: [PVMamba](https://github.com/phiphiphi31/PVMamba).

 ## To Do List

 - [x] 2025.06 PVMamba is accepted by ICCV.
 - [x] 2025.06 Enhance PVMamba by [DCNv4](https://arxiv.org/pdf/2211.05778) operator!
+- [x] 2025.06 Enhance Realease the code for image classification.
 - [ ] Publish the paper.
-- [ ] Release the raw code.
+- [ ] Release the full code.

 ## Introduction of PVMamba